Sadavar/VocabScraper/README.md

 # VocabScraper
-A python script where the user enters the words they want to find tand the output is the defintions of each word
+A python script where the user enters the words they want to find and the output is the defintions of each word